HUMSI — Human Security Initiative

 Jan 22, 2026El Paso, TXGuatemala

-Francisco Gaspar Andrés, a 48-year-old Guatemalan immigrant, died on December 3, 2025, at The Hospitals of Providence East in El Paso after 93 days in ICE custody.
-He was arrested in Florida on September 1 and transferred to Camp East Montana detention facility on September 19, marking the first confirmed death at that facility.
-On November 16, his health deteriorated with low sodium levels and complications from alcoholic hepatic cirrhosis, requiring hospitalization, dialysis, and intensive care.
-The El Paso County Medical Examiner determined the cause as natural causes stemming from advanced alcoholic liver cirrhosis with renal failure and internal bleeding, though conflicting reports indicate authorities also ruled it a homicide.
+Francisco Gaspar Andrés, a 48-year-old Guatemalan immigrant, died on December 3, 2025, at The Hospitals of Providence East in El Paso after 93 days in ICE custody at Camp East Montana detention facility.
+He was arrested in Florida on September 1 and transferred to the facility on September 19, marking the first confirmed death there.
+His health deteriorated in mid-November with complications from alcoholic hepatic cirrhosis, low sodium levels, and kidney failure.
+He was hospitalized on November 16 and placed on dialysis and a liver transplant list before being pronounced dead on December 3.
+His daughter said during weekly phone calls he reported suffering from lack of food, lack of medical care, and terrible conditions, and stated: 'My dad was taken to the hospital when he was already dying, and it was too late.'
+Another detainee confirmed he had asked for help but did not receive it.
 His wife, Lucía Pedro Juan, was deported to Guatemala on November 28 before learning of his death.
+An immigration judge had ordered his removal on November 14, two days before his hospitalization.
+The El Paso County Medical Examiner attributed his death to natural causes stemming from advanced alcoholic liver cirrhosis with renal failure and internal bleeding, though conflicting reports indicate authorities also ruled it a homicide.

 ICE detains Ecuadorian teen asylum seeker, moves him across states